Artemia salina: Ecology

-The species formerly lived in a number of salt works based around the Solent.
+In the UK the species formerly lived in a number of salt works based around the Solent.
 They were observed only in the brine tanks where the concentrated salt water was held before boiling, but were probably also present in the salt pans.
 At least some of the salt harvesters thought they helped clean the brine and would deliberately introduce them into the tanks.
 With the decline of the salt works the species became extinct in England.

 Uses

 The resilience of these creatures makes them ideal test samples in experiments.
-Artemia is one of the standard organisms for testing the toxicity of chemicals including screening for insecticidal activity – being used to by Blizzard et al 1989 to screen hundreds of semisynthetic avermectins, and by Conder et al 1992 for the Streptomyces fumanus metabolite dioxapyrrolomycin.
+Artemia is one of the standard organisms for testing the toxicity of chemicals including screening for insecticidal activity – being used by Blizzard et al. 1989 to screen hundreds of semisynthetic avermectins, and by Conder et al. 1992 for the Streptomyces fumanus metabolite dioxapyrrolomycin.
 In addition, the eggs survive for years.
-Hence it is possible to buy eggs and also "Artemia growing kits" for children, containing eggs, salt, food and most necessary tools.
-These have been most popularly marketed under the name Sea-Monkeys.
-Shops catering for aquarists also sell frozen Artemia as fish food.
+Their durability makes it possible to buy "Artemia growing kits" for children, containing eggs, salt, food, and most necessary tools, as well as plain packets of eggs.
+These have been most popularly marketed under the name Sea-Monkeys and Aqua Dragons.
+Shops catering for aquarists also sell frozen Artemia as fish food, and occasionally packets of eggs for aquarists to grow them as live fish food.
 Artemia occurs in vast numbers in the Great Salt Lake where it is commercially important.
-However, nowadays it is believed that the brine shrimp of this lake is another species, A. franciscana.
+However, the brine shrimp of this lake are now believed to be another species of the same genus, Artemia franciscana.

 Taxonomy, distribution and conservation

 Artemia salina was first described (as Cancer salinus) by Carl Linnaeus in his Systema Naturae in 1758.
-This was based on a report by a German called Schlosser, who had found Artemia at Lymington, England.
+This was based on a report by a German named Schlosser, who had found Artemia at Lymington, England.
 That population is now extirpated, although specimens collected there are retained in zoological museums.